 Truants are students under 18 who are enrolled in school and absent from school without permission, with the exceptions of runaways, homeschoolers, and those withdrawn from school.
 When a truant is found in public during school hours, PBSO deputies are instructed to return them to their school, the Juvenile Assessment Center, or their legal guardian.
-Students should not be picked up from their residence.
-If a legal guardian wishes to report their child as truant who is at the residence, they should contact their child’s school guidance counselor for more information on the appropriate resources.
+Students should not be picked up from their residences.
+If a legal guardian wishes to report their child as a truant who is at the residence, they should contact their child’s school guidance counselor for more information on the appropriate resources.
 In addition, families may contact the AISU Intake Line at (561) 688-5423 for information about additional support and community resources.

 JUVENILE FIRST OFFENDER (JFO) PROGRAM

 The Juvenile First Offender (JFO) Program is a voluntary program designed to divert juvenile first offenders from the justice system and reduce recidivism, the likelihood that the juvenile will commit another criminal offense.